KFMB-TV: Sports programming

-KFMB-TV has served two stints as the broadcast television partner of San Diego Padres baseball, with the first running from 1980 through 1983 and the second covering the 1995 and 1996 campaigns (in addition to CBS' national coverage of MLB games from 1990 to 1993).
-Channel 8 is the last San Diego over-the-air station to regularly televise Padres games locally; with the exception of games carried by Fox, the team has been cable-exclusive since 1997.
+KFMB-TV has served three stints as the broadcast television partner of San Diego Padres baseball, with the first running from 1980 through 1983, the second covering the 1995 and 1996 campaigns, and a third stint beginning in the 2025 season (in addition to CBS' national coverage of MLB games from 1990 to 1993).
+Channel 8 is the latest San Diego over-the-air station to regularly televise Padres games locally; with the exception of games carried by Fox, the team was cable-exclusive from 1997 through 2024.

 In 1998, KFMB-TV was awarded the local broadcast rights to San Diego Chargers preseason game telecasts; that same year, CBS acquired the rights to the American Football Conference (the NFL conference of which the Chargers are a member), making channel 8 the station of record for the team, succeeding KNSD in that capacity (the station had previously aired Chargers home interconference games from 1970 to 1993).
 This would remain so until 2017, when the team returned to Los Angeles after 55 years, thus ending channel 8's status as the team's unofficial home station (despite the move, the station still airs a majority of their games as San Diego is still a secondary market for the team and therefore road games are contractually required to be aired in the market).
 Channel 8 also simulcast the Chargers' appearances on NFL Network's Thursday Night Football and ESPN's Monday Night Football, as per NFL rules which require games aired on cable networks to be simulcast on a local broadcast station in the team's home market.

+KFMB-TV also airs select San Diego State Aztecs men's basketball games as part of College Basketball on CBS; this included the team's appearance in the 2023 NCAA Division I men's basketball championship game.